 - Drive carefully to avoid accidents and don’t speed.
 Wandering spirits who died in car accidents will be on the hunt for new victims they can use for their re-incarnation.

-So, if you see any food offerings, incense, or burnt items on the roadside or other public places, please treat them with respect and pause for a moment to send a loving thought to the universe – because now you know what it’s all about!
+Stay safe during Hungry Ghost month, and if you do go out and see any food offerings, incense, or burnt items on the roadside, under a tree, or in other public places, please treat them with respect and spare some thoughts for the intended recipients.